"

 On April 7, 2022, Nova Scotia Legislation recognized Mi’kmaw as the official first language of the province.
 Mi’kmaw is the language of the Mi’kmaq Nation, the First Peoples in Nova Scotia.
 This is significant, as the Truth and Reconciliation Commission called for Aboriginal Language Legislation to be enacted to support reconciliation in Canada.

-Nova Scotia is growing in diversity and has a multitude of cultures.
-Halifax alone has had individuals from over 168 different countries settle.
-In 2019, New Immigrants made up for 5.6% of the population in the Halifax Regional Municipality alone.
+Nova Scotia is growing in diversity and has many cultures.
+In Halifax alone has had individuals from over 168 different countries settle in the city.
+In 2019, New Immigrants made up for 5.6% of the population in the Halifax Regional Municipality.

 1. Novascotia.com.
 (2023).
 Weather. https://www.novascotia.com/travel-info/weather